Top ▲

 Description: A Ser49 -> Gly polymorphism has been identified.

-It is associated with a higher resting heart rate in individuals of chinese/japanese descent.
+It is associated with a higher resting heart rate in individuals of Chinese/Japanese descent.
 Ser homozygotes have a more rapid heart rate than Ser/Gly heterozygotes, who have a more rapid heart rate than Gly homozygotes.
+No difference in molecular pharmacology (antagonist or agonist affinity, efficacy or cell signalling) have been identified when examined in CHO cells.

 Amino acid change: S49G